April 2025

 Format: DOWNLOADABLE PDF

-The agenda also looks into progress of the DfT’s UK Future of Flight Action Plan, including priorities for the Government, CAA and industry in achieving strategic outcomes, with discussion on developing of legal and regulatory frameworks and the way forward for testing emerging use-cases.
+The agenda also looked into progress of the DfT’s UK Future of Flight Action Plan, including priorities for the Government, CAA and industry in achieving strategic outcomes, with discussion on developing of legal and regulatory frameworks and the way forward for testing emerging use-cases.

-Overall, areas for discussion include:
+Overall, areas for discussion included:

 - policy: evaluating progress of the Future of Flight Action Plan - next steps for drone policy - strategies for enabling safe flight